yiisoft/active-record/docs/create-model.md

 Notes:
 - It needs to use the `#[\AllowDynamicProperties]` attribute to enable dynamic properties;
-- ❌ It is not supported by static analysis, IDEs for autocompletion, type hinting, code generation and inspection tools;
+- ❌ It does not use strict typing and can be a reason of hard-to-detect errors;
 - ❌ It is slower than explicitly defined properties, it is not optimized by PHP opcache and uses more memory;

 ### Public properties